Tetovo: Landmarks

-Tetovo Municipality is home to 15 sites designated as Cultural Heritage by the Ministry of Culture, of which 14 are within the city limits of Tetovo.
+The Municipality of Tetovo is home to 15 sites designated as Cultural Heritage by the Ministry of Culture, of which 14 are located within Tetovo's city limits.
 Nine of these are historic homes.

 The main attractions of Tetovo are its historic areas and structures.
-The Šarena Mosque ("The Painted Mosque") is located near the Pena River in the old part of town.
+The Šarena Džamija ("Painted Mosque") is located near the Pena River in the old part of the town.
 The mosque was built in 1438 and rebuilt in 1833 by Abdurrahman Pasha, the son of Rexhep Pasha.
 It is one of the most important cultural and historical structures of Tetovo and represents the style of early Ottoman architecture.
-The painted mosque continues to be an important monument to the residents of Tetovo, and is the main tourist attraction for many foreign visitors.
+The painted mosque continues to be an important monument to the residents of Tetovo, and is the town's main tourist attraction for many foreign visitors.

-Sitting directly across the Pena River from the Šarena Mosque is Tetovo's Ottoman-era hamam, known as the Čifte Hamam or Bey's Hamam.
+Sitting directly across the Pena River from the Šarena Mosque is Tetovo's Ottoman-era hamam, known as the Čifte Hamam, or Bey's Hamam.
 It was built in the late 15th/early 16th century.
 Declared a monument of cultural heritage, it houses the Tetovo Art Gallery.
 The building was renovated between 2012 and 2015.

-The Tetovo Fortress, located on the top of the Baltepe Hill, above Tetovo was built in 1820 from Abdurrahman Pasha.
-The Baltepes had a series of tunnels from all the main Ottoman houses in the town leading to the fortress.
-The thinking behind the tunnel system was to enable the defenders of the fortress to escape behind enemy lines if the fortress was besieged, allowing the besiegers themselves to be encircled.
-The last tunnel collapsed in the 1960s and since excavation started, two of the tunnels, to Selce and Lavce, have been found.
-Many local stories and myths, such as "The Tale of the Water Pump", are set at Baltepe as they focus on the three-year stay of Abdurrahman Pasha of Kalkandelen in the fortress of Baltepe, located on the "cold and dark" Shar Mountains.
-The old settlement of Oaeneum is believed to be located around where the fortress of Baltepe resides.